christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 }
 ```

-Using a combination of `Atc.Cosmos.Testing` and the [Atc.Test](https://github.com/atc-net/atc-test) library, a unit tests using the fakes could look like this:
+Using a combination of `Atc.Cosmos.Testing` and the [Atc.Test](https://github.com/atc-net/atc-test) library, unit tests using the fakes could look like this:

 ```cs
 public class FooServiceTests